triggerz/api-example/readme.md

 # Triggerz API example

+Documentation for the API can be found here: https://triggerz.gitlab.io/triggerz/api/.

 This example demonstrates in the most basic way how to communicate with the Triggerz API.

 It will start by requesting an access token given the client id and secret that you will have received from Triggerz.
 Given this, it makes a request to the `ping` endpoint and log the response.